useblocks/sphinx-needs/docs/contributing.rst

             ]
         },

-8. Test it by running the new task `Python: Remote Attach`.
+9. Test it by running the new task `Python: Remote Attach`.
 For this the task `Launch Extension` from VsCode-restructuredText Extension must be already running, as this one starts a python debug server.

-9. Now you set set breakpoints anywhere in the esbonio code.
+10. Now you set set breakpoints anywhere in the esbonio code.

 Debugging Sphinx-Needs functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To debugging Sphinx-Needs Language Server functions, you can repeat the steps 6-9 from above with the Sphinx-Needs
+To debugging Sphinx-Needs Language Server functions, you can repeat the steps 7-10 from above with the Sphinx-Needs
 repository.

+Note:

+* For step 8: adapt the localRoot path accordingly, e.g. "${workspaceFolder}/../esbonio/lib/esbonio"

+* When you made a change in sphinx-needs repository,

+   * go to vscode-restructuredtext repository,
+   * pip install -e relativ/path/to/repo/sphinx-needs,

+This way, when you debug again, it will stop at breakpoints.